 |Programme Areas:||Economic History|

 In recent theorizing, modern economic growth was created by substituting child quality for quantity.
-However evidence for this tradeoff is minimal.
-In England the Industrial Revolution occurred in a period 1780-1879 of substantial human capital investment, but no fertility control, huge random variation in family sizes, and uncorrelated family size and parent quality.
-Yet family size variation had little effect on educational attainment, occupational status, or longevity, for both prosperous and poor families.
-More children reduced inherited wealth, but even that effect largely disappeared by the next generation.
-There is no quality-quantity tradeoff.
+However evidence for any substantial tradeoff of child quality for quantity is minimal.
+In England the Industrial Revolution occurred in a period of substantial human capital investment, but no fertility control, huge random variation in family sizes, and uncorrelated family size and parent quality.
+Yet family size variation had minor effects on educational attainment, occupational status, and child health, for both prosperous and poor families.
+More children did substantially reduce wealth at death, but only for rich families with inherited wealth.
+In families with no parental wealth, wealth at death was unaffected by family size.
+Even for richer families the wealth effect substantially diminishes by the grandchild generation.
+There is no significant quality-quantity tradeoff in human capital even well into the modern growth era.
 Growth theory must proceed in other directions.